-- 4.6.6.1 Two recordings within a month and the parents are sent for. - 4.6.6.2 A range of outcomes will be discussed and agreed with the parents, in consultation with the Board of Management.
+- 4.6.6.1 Repeated recordings within a month may result in the parents being called in. - 4.6.6.2 A range of outcomes will be discussed and agreed with the parents, in consultation with the Board of Management.